-Scroll through your text messages to check if there is crescent moon show up next to your message.
+Scroll through your text messages to check if there is a crescent moon show up next to your message.
 If yes, you have somehow activated “Do not Disturb mode” for that person.
-To remove it, tap on the conversation, press the “I” icon and turn off“Hide alerts” (Do Not Disturb in iOS 10 or earlier).
+To remove it, tap on the conversation, press the “i” icon > turn off “Hide alerts” (Do Not Disturb in iOS 10 or earlier) > tap Done to finish.

 If you recently connected to a Bluetooth device, your text alerts may be sent to that device other than your iPhone.
 So go to Settings > Bluetooth to check if the Bluetooth connection remains.
 If yes, turn Bluetooth off to end the connection.

 What are you waiting for?
-Get AnyTrans free downloaded and start making your own text tones.
+Get the latest version of AnyTrans and start making your own text tones.
 Detailed steps are offered below:

 Step 1.
-Run AnyTrans for iOS and connect your iPhone with computer.
-Unfold the “Device Manager” tab and choose “Ringtone Manager”.
+Run AnyTrans and connect your iPhone with computer.
+Choose “Ringtone Manager”.

 Step 2.
-Drag and drop a song you like to the AnyTrans screen from computer, or select it from computer/device/iTunes library.
+Drag and drop a song you like to the AnyTrans screen from computer, or import from Device or iTunes.